Maintenance

 • Shorter service intervals for transfer case if running significant lift

-• Extended brake lines may require different bleeding procedures
+• Extended brake lines may require different bleeding procedures (see brake upgrade guide for details)

 Larger Tires